Communication Career Opportunities

 Internship II

 Internship hours provide a crucial link between core tenets of higher education, professional development, and the unique advantages that real-world experience provides students in an operational environment.
-The goal for any internship is to expand a student’s conceptualization of and familiarity with onsite labor demands in an area compatible with a student’s degree program.
-Enrolling in internship hours, students will work with their advisor-instructor on a plan for a pre-approved short-term partnership with a business-organization, including mapping clear expectations, methods for accountability, and direct reporting of observational and/or direct labor experiences.
-Students cannot use the same organizational participant for COMM 3143 Internship and COMM 3153 Internship II.
+The goal of any internship is to expand a student’s conceptualization of and familiarity with onsite labor demands in an area compatible with a student’s degree program.
+Enrolling in internship hours, students would work with their advisor-instructor on a plan for a pre-approved short-term partnership with a business organization, including mapping clear expectations, methods for accountability, and direct reporting of observational and/or direct labor experiences.
+Students cannot use the same organizational participant for COMM Internship and COMM Internship II.

 COMM 3343